kyagrd/tiper/README.md

   - TODO examples to be posted soon as SIWSH notebook

 ## Future Plans
-* Error handling and parser integration
+* Error handling and parser integration.
 * Support more features
   - row polymorphism (as in PureScript)
   - term indices (as in Nax)